Table of Contents

 What is a data product strategy?

-A data product strategy defines how organizations design, deliver, govern, and scale data as reusable products that drive measurable business value.
-It applies product thinking to data by focusing on clear ownership, defined consumers, lifecycle management, and success metrics.
+A data product strategy defines how an organization designs, delivers, governs, and retires data as reusable products that drive measurable business outcomes.
+It applies product thinking to data by establishing clear ownership, defined consumers, lifecycle management from discovery to deprecation, and success metrics tied to business value, not just delivery volume.

 Core principles of a strong data product strategy

-At the heart of any successful data product strategy lies a small set of guiding principles that go beyond abstract theory.
-These principles shape how teams define, design, deliver, and evolve data products within complex, cross-functional environments.
+At the heart of any successful data product strategy lies a small set of guiding principles that move teams from delivering outputs to driving adoption and measurable outcomes.
+These principles shape how data products are defined, built, governed, and evolved across the organization.

 1. Product-market fit for data products